MattiaRag/timemaproject/markdowns/part_1a.md

 As input for HeIST, it is necessary to prepare a txt file including two species trees, one of which indicates the gene concordance factors (gCFs), a measure for quantifying genealogical concordance in phylogenomic datasets.
 For every branch of a reference tree, gCF is defined as the percentage of “decisive” gene trees containing that branch.

+**NB:** In order to test the performances of subsequent analyses on different subsets of data, both sets of orthogroups are split into two subsets: one including all orthogroups (with a minimum of 5 species each) and one including only orthogroups comprising all 10 species.

+Each of the following commands must thus be applied to 4 subsets, in total:
+* all aminoacids-composed orthogroups (min 5 species);
+* aminoacids-composed orthogroups with minimimum 10 species;
+* all nucleotides-composed orthogroups (min 5 species);
+* nucleotides-composed orthogroups with minimimum 10 species.

 ## Infer species tree for both nucleotidic and aminoacidic sequences

-**NB1:** The species trees are inferred using this [script for aminoacidic sequences](https://github.com/MattiaRag/timemaproject/blob/main/scripts/species_tree_aa.sh) and this [script for nucleotidic sequences](https://github.com/MattiaRag/timemaproject/blob/main/scripts/species_tree_nu.sh).
+**NB:** The species trees are inferred using this [script for aminoacidic sequences](https://github.com/MattiaRag/timemaproject/blob/main/scripts/species_tree_aa.sh) and this [script for nucleotidic sequences](https://github.com/MattiaRag/timemaproject/blob/main/scripts/species_tree_nu.sh).
 The current chapter provides a detailed description of commands constituting the concerned pipeline, taking aminoacidic sequences as example model.

-**NB2:** In order to test the performances of subsequent analyses on different subsets of data, both sets of orthogroups are split into two subsets: one including all orthogroups (with a minimum of 5 species each) and one including only orthogroups comprising all 10 species.

 At first, all trimmed files are copied and paste into the new directory `sptree_aa/min_5sp`:

 ```
 cp preliminary/orthogroupsdisco_aa/Trimmed_aa/*.fa species_trees/sptree_aa/min_5sp
 ```

 One further directory called `sptree_aa/min_10sp` is generated and orthogroups' fastas including all 10 species are copied and paste in there.
 These steps are performed through a `for` cycle: